 As an example, Company A’s 5% logo churn is not alarming on the surface, but if those were their five largest customer contracts, the impact to revenue would be much greater than churning the five logos with the smallest contracts.
 In B2C, the customer base is typically very homogenous, and the financial impact of a lost customer is pretty much the same as any other lost customer.
 Measuring customer churn alone might be sufficient as it tends move in lockstep with revenue churn in this scenario.

 An alternative example: Company B has logo churn of 17% over the past 12 months, but revenue churn is 0%.
-The logo churn is alarming, but the customers who remain are upgrading.
+The customer churn churn is alarming, but the customers who remain are upgrading.
 In this case, there are some potential positives hidden behind the numbers.
-If the customers who remain tend to upgrade, improving logo churn will also improve revenue churn, all else equal.
+If the customers who remain tend to upgrade, improving customer churn will also improve revenue churn, all else equal.
 But, all else is seldom equal in B2B SaaS/subscription businesses.
-It is possible that Company B expends significant effort and money to improve logo churn numbers and makes no progress on revenue churn because they’ve improved logo churn with the customer segment least likely to upgrade.
+It is possible that Company B expends significant effort and money to improve customer churn numbers and makes no progress on revenue churn because they’ve improved logo churn with the customer segment least likely to upgrade.
 Company B will need to expend some effort determining its churn profiles before bluntly assuming improving the logo churn will automatically improve revenue churn.

 In B2B SaaS/subscription businesses, the lack of homogeny in the customer base means customers very likely churn for different reasons at different stages of their evolutions.
 Measuring both revenue and logo (customer) churn in concert with determining your churn profiles can help keep you from drawing the wrong conclusions.